fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 A **Multi-Agents System** (**MAS**) is a group of agents that interact with each other and the environment to achieve specific goals.
 In such systems, agents may not have full knowledge of both the environment and the internal state of other agents.

-??? info
+??? note

     Interactions between agents is an important feature that enables them to use knowledge of other agents and learn more about the environment in a compressed time period.
-This type of interaction may be **cooperative** or **competitive**.
+This type of interaction may be _cooperative_ or _competitive_.
 In a cooperative interaction, agents work with each other towards a common goal.
 The aim of this interaction is to enable agents to distribute and share their knowledge and use the intelligence and capabilities of each other to solve problems.
 In a competitive interaction, agents may compete to obtain individual resources and achieve individual goals.

 ### Benefits